gitkraken/gitkraken-desktop-docs/gitkraken-desktop/experimental-features.md

 #### How to setup Cloud Patches

-To enable Cloud Patches in GitKraken Desktop, navigate to `Preferences > Experimental` and check the following options:

-- `Use Cloud Patches`
-- `Use Git Executable`

-To disable Cloud Patches per client, simply uncheck `Use Cloud Patches`.
+`Preferences > Experimental > Use Git Executable` must be checked in order to work with Cloud Patches.
+This is enabled by default.

 #### How to work with Cloud Patches